What Is Sensorimotor Psychotherapy?

 Gently working with impulses in the body

-Sometimes, you don’t need more insight.
+Sometimes, you don’t just need more insight.
 What you may need is help noticing that your shoulders lift every time they talk about your childhood.
 That awareness can become our doorway to regulation.

 How I Integrate Sensorimotor Psychotherapy in Dallas Trauma Therapy

-In my Dallas practice, I rarely use one modality in isolation.
+As a trauma counselor in Dallas, I rarely use one modality in isolation.
 Instead, I integrate:

 Brainspotting

 Brainspotting allows us to access stored trauma through eye position and nervous system focus.
 When paired with Sensorimotor Psychotherapy, we can process trauma memories, track body activation, and support integration at depth.
+This combination is particularly effective for both PTSD and Complex PTSD.

 One of the reasons I love pairing Sensorimotor Psychotherapy with Brainspotting is that it allows us to go deep without pushing.
 We trust your brain to process at its own pace.
 It’s powerful work, but it’s not aggressive.
+Especially in Dallas, where so many of us are used to pushing through, this slower pace can feel unfamiliar at first.
+And then… relieving.

 Safe and Sound Protocol (SSP)

-For clients who feel chronically dysregulated or socially guarded, the Safe and Sound Protocol (SSP) supports vagal regulation before deeper trauma processing.
+If you’re feeling chronically dysregulated or socially guarded, the Safe and Sound Protocol (SSP) supports vagal regulation before deeper trauma processing.
 The Safe and Sound Protocol can reduce hypervigilance, increase capacity for emotional work, and improve relational safety.
+Often, the Safe and Sound Protocol makes Sensorimotor and Brainspotting work feel more accessible.

 Who Benefits Most from Sensorimotor Psychotherapy?